GT-EmoryMINDlab/rodent-whole-brain-preprocessing-recipe/README.md

     mousedatain_topup.txt: for the mouse data sample
-    ratdatain_topup_rat.txt: for the rat data sample The parameters totally depend on your imaging acquisition protocol (see [Ref](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/topup/TopupUsersGuide#A--datain)).
+    ratdatain_topup_rat.txt: for the rat data sample The parameters totally depend on your imaging acquisition protocol (see [the topup user guide](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/topup/TopupUsersGuide#A--datain) for more details).
 It's IMPORTANT to setup the correct parameters, as they significantly impact the final results.

 <a name="section-3-2-2"></a>
 #### 3.2.2 Image parameter configuration file (\*.cnf)
 Three "\*.cnf" options are provided:

-    b02b0.cnf: a generally applicable (default) configration file provided by fsl mouseEPI_topup.cnf: a configration file optimized for the mouse datasample (./data_mouse1/) ratEPI_topup.cnf: a configration file optimized for the rat datasample (./data_rat1/) These parameters totally depend on your image (e.g., dimension, resolution, etc).
+    b02b0.cnf: a generally applicable (default) configuration file provided by fsl mouseEPI_topup.cnf: a configuration file optimized for the mouse data sample (./data_mouse1/) ratEPI_topup.cnf: a configuration file optimized for the rat data sample (./data_rat1/) These parameters totally depend on your image (e.g., dimension, resolution, etc).
 If you would like to use b02b0.cnf, rename the file as mouseEPI_topup.cnf or ratEPI_topup.cnf to be used.

 <a name="section-4"></a>